Biblink02/WebSDR-Transceiver/README.md

 **What it does:**

 For Upper Sideband (USB), we simply take the real part of the complex signal.
 That's it.
-The mathematics works out because we've already translated the signal to baseband—the SSB modulation exists from 0 Hz upward (for USB).
+The mathematics works out because we've already translated the signal to baseband-the SSB modulation exists from 0 Hz upward (for USB).
 Taking the real part effectively "mixes down" the modulated signal to recover the original audio.

 For Lower Sideband (LSB), you'd conjugate the complex signal first (flip the sign of the imaginary part), then take the real part.

 **Why this works:**

 When an SSB signal is at baseband, it's essentially `audio(t) * exp(j*2*pi*f*t)` where f is small.
 The real part extracts the audio envelope.
-If you're familiar with mixing and heterodyning in RF, this is the same principle—we're mixing with a 0 Hz "carrier" (which means just taking the real part).
+If you're familiar with mixing and heterodyning in RF, this is the same principle-we're mixing with a 0 Hz "carrier" (which means just taking the real part).

 **Output**: Real (float) samples at 48000 Hz, containing the demodulated audio.